miputra/Minecraft-Coop-Utility/README.md

  - In File "PUT YOUR SERVER IP HERE.txt", set you and your friends zero tiers IPs.
 Remove and replace placeholder domain in there
  - In File "launcher.conf", fill "launcher" value with server file name
  - In File "launcher.conf", fill "service_link" value with your cloud system
  - Now everytime you want to run the server, Just run "RUN MINECRAFT SERVER.exe", and it will check if there any server online.
-If it's no one online, then you can run the server.
+If there is no one online, then you can run the server.
+If your friend online, the program will notify you